ghoomfrog/silili/README.md

 # Lilization

-Lilization is when you make a foreign word fit within Lil Si's limited sounds.
+Lilization is when you make a foreign name fit within Lil Si's limited sounds.
 A good rule of thumb is to go by instinct and determine what sounds the closest to the original foreign word to you.

-Also, since it would be tiring to memorize country names and such lilized from their native languages, my best advice is to figure out the common language between your chat partners, or as common as it can get, and lilize the foreign name from one of those.
+Lilizing names from their native languages is the most language-neutral way to do so.
+But since it can be tiring to memorize lots of lilizations from their native languages, my best advice is to figure out the common language between your chat partners (or as common as it can get) and lilize the name from one of those.

-For example, if the common language is English and the country you want to talk about is Norway, just lilize that English word, and you might get something like *nulwaj*.
-If you don't have the time or patience, this is easier than going the extra mile to learn that *Norway* in Norwegian is *Norge* (pronounced *norguh* in English) which if lilized, gives us *nulk*.
+For example, if the common language is English and the country you want to talk about is Norway, just lilize that English word, to get *nulwaj*.
+If you don't have the time or patience, this is better than going the extra mile to learn that *Norway* in Norwegian is *Norge* (pronounced *norguh* in English) which if lilized, gives us *nulk*.

 # Vocabulary